-To satisfy your organization's requirements, you can manage Microsoft Teams guest access features and capabilities through four different levels of authorization.
-All the authorization levels apply to your Office 365 tenant.
+To satisfy your organization's requirements, you can manage Teams guest access features and capabilities through four different levels of authorization.
+All the authorization levels apply to your Microsoft 365 organization.
 Each authorization level controls the guest experience as shown below:

-- Azure Active Directory: Guest access in Microsoft Teams relies on the Azure AD business-to-business (B2B) platform.
-Controls the guest experience at the directory, tenant, and application level.
+- Azure Active Directory: Guest access in Teams relies on the Azure AD business-to-business (B2B) platform.
+This authorization level controls the guest experience at the directory, tenant, and application level.

-- Office 365 Groups: Controls the guest experience in Office 365 Groups and Microsoft Teams.
+- Microsoft 365 Groups: Controls the guest experience in Microsoft 365 Groups and Teams.

-- SharePoint Online and OneDrive for Business: Controls the guest experience in SharePoint Online, OneDrive for Business, Office 365 Groups, and Microsoft Teams.
+- SharePoint and OneDrive: Controls the guest experience in SharePoint, OneDrive, Microsoft 365 Groups, and Teams.

 These different authorization levels provide you with flexibility in how you set up guest access for your organization.
-For example, if you don't want to allow guest users in your Microsoft Teams organization, just turn off guest access in Microsoft Teams.
-Another example: You could enable guest access at the AAD, Teams, and Groups levels, but then disable guest users' addition on selected teams that match one or more criteria such as data classification equals confidential.
-And, perhaps you don’t use Office 365 Groups.
-SharePoint Online and OneDrive for Business have their own guest access settings that don't rely on Office 365 Groups.
+For example, if you don't want to allow guest users in Teams but want to allow it overall in your organization, just turn off guest access in Teams.
+Another example: You could enable guest access at the Azure AD, Teams, and Groups levels, but then disable the addition of guest users on selected teams that match one or more criteria such as data classification equals confidential.
+SharePoint and OneDrive have their own guest access settings that don't rely on Microsoft 365 Groups.

-The following diagram shows how guest access authorization dependency is granted and integrated between Azure Active Directory, Microsoft Teams, and Office 365.
+The following diagram shows how guest access authorization dependency is granted and integrated between Azure Active Directory, Teams, and Microsoft 365.

-The settings for invitations apply at the tenant level and control the guest experience at the directory, tenant, and application level.
-At a minimum to support guests, Members can invite must be set to Yes.
+The settings for invitations apply at the organization level and control the guest experience at the directory and application level.
+You can configure these settings in External collaboration settings.

 Azure AD includes the following settings to configure external users: